A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Floer Homology of Asymptotically Linear Hamiltonian Systems

 where $C_1>0$ depends only on $H$.
 Now, $D_A\colon W^{1,2}\to L^2$ is an invertible operator.
 Moreover any 1-periodic (weak) solution is a bounded function, since $W^{1,2}(S^1,\bR^{2n})$ embeds in $L^\infty(S^1,\bR^{2n})$ by the Sobolev inequalities.
 Therefore we get

-where $R$ now depends only on $H$. \end{proof} \begin{rmk} This lemma shows that non-degeneracy at infinity is sufficient to have some compactness for our periodic orbit problem.
-The example of a quadratic Hamiltonian generating a degenerate symplectic linear map shows that compactness is not to be expected in absence of some non-degeneracy condition. \end{rmk}
+where $R$ now depends only on $H$. \end{proof} \begin{rmk} The example of a quadratic Hamiltonian generating a degenerate symplectic linear map shows that compactness is not to be expected in absence of some non-degeneracy condition. \end{rmk}